 If you’re someone who likes their soup then I recommend adding 2 tablespoon of flour with 2 tablespoon of butter.
 It won’t change the flavor but it will make your soup thicker!

-Most lobster bisques and other recipes are served hot but they can also be served cold if that’d what you prefer.
+Most lobster bisques and other recipes are served hot but they can also be served cold if that’s what you prefer.
 When serving cold, it’s important to make sure your soup is stirred all the way to prevent separation.

 The best lobster bisque recipe is served with warm bread, rolls or garlic biscuits, or breadsticks for the ultimate comfort meal.
-For a bigger meal, feel free to serve with a grilled cheese or even caprese sandwich!
+For a bigger meal, feel free to serve with a grilled cheese or even a caprese sandwich!

 More Seafood Recipes